-Written by: Jordan Satterfield
+By Jordan Satterfield

 Leather has become a staple material for various types of products that the world uses everyday.
 You go outside, you see a stranger walking down the street with a nice new pair of leather Timberland shoes.
 Or maybe you’re looking to purchase a new couch set from the furniture store.
 Leather is a desirable material for our sense of taste.
 Which is why Sustainable Composites LLC has created what they call Enspire Leather.

 Owners of Sustainable Composites LLC, Tom Tymon and Frank Fox are engineers and scientists with prior experience in R&D, production, management, as well as executive positions for a sub-division company of Armstrong World Industries before eventually selling the company in 2012.
 Tymon and Fox always have been concerned with utilizing materials to their full potential.
 They recognized that there was an opportunity to create great value uses for underutilized materials, which is where the wonderful idea of leather came from.
 The owners understood that there were other organizations that produces useful leather products, though the products wasn’t high-value products.
 However, the products of these organizations produce doesn’t deliver the same quality and desirable aspect of the leather products that Sustainable Composites LLC puts out according to the owners.